cljspad/depstrap/README.md

 # webjars

-webjars is a ClojureScript repository (think [Clojars](https://clojars.org/)) for self-hosted ClojureScript libraries.
+webjars is a repository (think [Clojars](https://clojars.org/)) for ClojureScript libraries that can be used in self-hosted environments.

 You can use webjars with the [cljs.js](http://cljs.github.io/api/cljs.js/) bootstrapped compiler and [shadow-cljs](http://shadow-cljs.org/).